Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Implementation Details

 \begin{itemize}

-\item The blocks output by the map step are materializd as in-memory vectors of pairs.
+\item The blocks output by the map step are materialized as in-memory vectors of pairs.
+The total space taken is therefore $n(q_1+q_2)$ bytes.
 Let $K$ be the number of parallel threads to use.
 The map step spawns $K$ threads.
 Each thread allocates a vector of $n/K$ pairs and fills it by forming pairs from a partition of $S$ consisting in $n/K$ keys.
 Once the vector is filled up, it is sorted.
 Since the threads work on different partitions of $S$, the map with $K$ threads achieves nearly ideal speed-up.

-\item The collection of buckets output by the merge step consists in $L$ in-memory vectors of hash codes.
+\item The collection of buckets output by the merge step consists in $L$ in-memory vectors of hash codes, whose total cost is $(n+m)q_2$ bytes.
+During the merge procedure, the blocks output by the map and the buckets under construction co-exist, hence the total memory usage is $n(q_1+q_2)+(n+m)q_2 = n(q_1+2q_2)+mq_2$ bytes.

 There is no meaningful opportunity for parallelization during the merge step.

 \item The auxiliary arrays used by the search step, i.e., \var{taken} and \var{positions} are materialized as in-memory arrays of 64-bit integers.
 The pilots table $P$ in the pseudocode of Alg.~\ref{alg:seq_search} is also implemented with a 64-bit integer array.
-Since $P$ fits in internal memory, the saving of a pilot in line 24 simplifies to $P[\var{bucket}.\var{id}] = k_i$ so that $P$ is already sorted and the $\func{sort}(P)$ step in line 27 is not performed at all.
+Since $P$ fits in internal memory, the saving of a pilot in line 21 simplifies to $P[\var{bucket}.\var{id}] = k_i$ so that $P$ is already sorted and the $\Call{Sort}{P}$ step in line 24 is \emph{not} performed at all.
 The search can be executed in parallel using $K$ threads as we explained in Section~\ref{sec:parallel_search}.
+The total space used for \var{taken} is $\lceil\frac{n}{8\alpha}\rceil$ bytes.
+The space for $P$ is $8m$ bytes.
+The space for the \var{free} array is $(\lceil\frac{n}{\alpha}\rceil-n)8$ bytes instead.

 \end{itemize}